ngreimel/gitpitch/PITCHME.md

 +++

-#### But
-They aren't always easy to find.
+#### But ...
+They aren't always easy to find
 - What is their influence?
 - How much do you invest in searching for local artists?
-- What about all the noise?
+- Some third thing that causes problems

 ---